What Are Bone Saddles?

 Unbleached Bone Saddles

-Unbleached bone saddle is a slightly harder material and will produce a different tone from that of bleached bone.
+Unbleached bone is a slightly harder material and will produce a subtly different tone from that of bleached bone.
 Many guitarists prefer the tone of unbleached bone as it will produce a slightly fuller tone than bleached bone does.
 Unbleached bone has a yellowish-brown color that is inconsistent not only from saddle to saddle, but within an individual saddle as well.
 Unbleached bone is often used for older guitars as it is a similar color to aged bone.

 Bleached Bone Saddles